lad-sapienza/BraDypUS/bdus-docs/environment/setup-nix.md

+---
-# Setup environment in MacOS / Linux / Unix
+title: Setup environment in MacOS / Linux / Unix
+---

 Normally *nix operating systems (Linux, MacOS, Unix) come with a default installation of PHP and often also a web server (like Apache).